 This recipe for a whole roasted cauliflower consists of 3 main parts: the saffron and turmeric infused roasted cauliflower, the feta and yogurt sauce flavored with lemon and garlic, and the pomegranate dressing.
 To finish it all off, I garnish this dish with fresh mint and pomegranate seeds.

-- Cauliflower: The recipe below is intended for a large cauliflower.
-Choose a firm cauliflower with tightly packed florets without browning or blemishes.
+- Cauliflower: Cauliflower is hearty and takes on flavoring very well, so it makes for a great vegetarian main–from this recipe to my spicy cauliflower steaks.
+Opt for a large, firm cauliflower with tightly packed florets without browning or blemishes.

 - Turmeric: This yellow spice gives delicious earthy tones to the cauliflower.